-Those in the light green squares are the high potential leaders of your organisation.
+Those in the light green squares are the high

+potential leaders of your organisation.
 Companies are quick to design leadership development programmes and talent development programmes for 'The Deliveroos' and those who are 'On the Cusp'.

-Within 'The Engine Room' (yellow square) are the leaders and managers that can sometimes be taken for granted - and yet they are the backbone of the business.
+Within 'The Engine Room' (yellow square) are the leaders and managers that can sometimes be taken for granted - and yet they are the backbone of many an organisation.

-The middle yellow square is the most populous square on the board - described by one CEO client as their "permafrost middle-management layer".
+The middle square is the most populous square on the board - described by one CEO client as their "permafrost middle-management layer".
+But in hindsight, he was overlooking a trove of potential.

-This square can roughly be divided into two:

-1. 'Safe Pairs of Hands' - competent managers that every business needs.
+The square can roughly be divided into two: 1.
+'Safe Pairs of Hands' - competent managers that every business needs.
 Their leadership competence and effectiveness can be enhanced.